-This section provides a snapshot of the main requirements in needs assessments when operating in Food Assistance sector, and main tools/ framework in Food Assistance situation analysis.
+This section provides a snapshot of the main requirements in needs assessments when operating in the Food Assistance sector, and of the main tools available for a Food Assistance-related situation analysis.

 Main purpose: define/describe characteristics of the population to understand underlying causes of poverty and vulnerability.

 Type of information/question addressed: What is the nature and extent of poverty?
 What are the basic livelihood systems?
 What hazards may impact on these systems and what is the likelihood of their occurrence? - especially natural hazards, but social, economic and environmental as well.
 Who are the most vulnerable groups and why?
 What capacities and coping/risk reduction strategies exist to mitigate their vulnerability status?